lgbouma/lgbouma.com/content/research.md

 structured and periodic optical light curves.
 They seem to be explained by clumps of circumstellar material that corotate with the star for hundreds of stellar rotation cycles.
 The origin and composition of this material is unknown.
-Resolving the issue will likely deepen our understanding of stellar physics, and clarify the circumstellar environments to which close-in exoplanets are subject early in their lives.
+Resolving the issue will deepen our understanding of stellar physics, and clarify the circumstellar environments to which close-in exoplanets are subject early in their lives.